Skip to main content

 Read transfer state by listing the source account’s transfers:

 This list call drives reconciliation.
-Any PENDING transfer is checked against the upstream banking core (FIS), and ACH transfers the core reports as settled are updated to COMPLETED as part of the read.
+Any PENDING transfer is checked against the upstream banking core, and ACH transfers the core reports as settled are updated to COMPLETED as part of the read.
 RTP and FedNow transfers go through the same check, but the upstream source has no record of them, so they stay in the state they were written at acceptance.
 Poll the list endpoint on a cadence appropriate to the rail — same-day for ACH; every few minutes is more than enough for the real-time rails.

 Idempotency